sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to Azure SQL.md

 6. Save the file.
 Close notepad.

-### Task 2: Migrate the Oracle database to SQL Server 2017 using SSMA
+### Task 2: Migrate the Oracle database to Azure SQL Database using SSMA

 1. On your LabVM, launch **Microsoft SQL Server Migration Assistant for Oracle** from the Start Menu.